notdroplt/Supernova/README.md

       - `G` for gibibytes, `size` * 1073741824
       - `t` for terabytes, `size` * 1000000000000
       - `T` for tebibytes, `size` * 1099511627776
     - not setting this value before can cause errors if `main_header.memory_size` is corrupted or set to be a value greater than needed
   - `--load-modules=(true|false)`
     - if `false`, all modules are not loaded and the entire running code is sandboxed and very little features are available (only modules with i/o interfaces)
     - default is true
   - `--enable-[instr]=(true|false)`
-    - enable certain instruction groups, disabling can be used to emulate even more reduced instruction sets, generally default to true
+    - enable certain instruction groups, disabling can be used to emulate even more reduced instruction sets, usually defaults true
     - `--enable-div`: enable integer division instructions `udivr`, `udivi`, `sdivr`, `sdivi`
     - `--enable-int`: enable interrupt instructions
     - `--enable-float`: enable all floating point instructions
     - `--enable-ioint`: enable interrupts trigged by i/o ports
-    - `--enable-stack`: enable stack instructions (will default to false)
+    - `--enable-stack`: enable stack instructions (defaults to false)

 ## Instruction Layouts